 Geologic Materials Center - General Information

-DGGS managers, working with others in the Department of Natural Resources, the Department of Administration, ECI/Hyer Inc., and GMC staff, are working on preparations to move the current collection in late summer/fall 2014.
+DGGS managers, working with others in the Department of Natural Resources, the Department of Administration, ECI/Hyer Inc., and GMC staff, are working on preparations to move the current collection starting April 6, 2015.

-We encourage you to schedule your visits around the period the collection will be inaccessible and apologize for any inconvenience this may cause you.
+We encourage you to schedule your visits around the period the collection will be inaccessible and apologize for any inconvenience this may cause.

 The Alaska GMC, located in Eagle River, is the central repository in which geologic materials collected from Alaska are cataloged, stored, and studied.
 The center is permanently maintained and managed by the State of Alaska with support from cooperating government agencies that include the USBLM, USGS, USBOEM, AOGCC and private industry.